ulrikson/extract-to-notion/README.md

 # Audio and Image Text Extractor To Notion

+## My Goal

-This application allows you to transcribe audio files or extract text from image files using the OpenAI API.
-The extracted text is then uploaded to a user-specified database in Notion using the Notion API.
+I use Notion for taking notes.
+When I record voice notes, I want to transcribe them and send them to Notion.
+So, I built this application.
+It transcribes audio files and extracts text from images using the OpenAI API.
+The extracted text is uploaded to a Notion database specified by the user.

-## Key Features
+Features

 - **Audio Transcription**: Convert audio files into text using the OpenAI API.
 - **Image Text Extraction**: Extract text from image files using the OpenAI API.
 - **Notion Integration**: Upload the extracted text to a specified database in Notion.

+## Getting Started
-## Prerequisites
+### Prerequisites

 - Python installed on your machine
 - OpenAI API key
 - Notion API key and database ID

-## Installation
+### Installation

 Create a `.env` file in the root directory and add your OpenAI and Notion API keys: